lakeFS is an open source platform that delivers resilience and manageability to object-storage based data lakes.

 With lakeFS you can build repeatable, atomic and versioned data lake operations - from complex ETL jobs to data science and analytics.

-lakeFS supports AWS S3 or Google Cloud Storage as its underlying storage service.
+lakeFS supports AWS S3, Azure Blob Storage and Google Cloud Storage as its underlying storage service.
 It is API compatible with S3 and works seamlessly with all modern data frameworks such as Spark, Hive, AWS Athena, Presto, etc.

 lakeFS provides a Git-like branching and committing model that scales to Petabytes of data by utilizing S3 or GCS for storage.